← Back to the blog

 Project management and productivity apps are designed for business and operations.
 Spreadsheets and database apps are designed for data and stats.
 Notepad and planner apps are designed for meetings and shopping lists.
 Text editors are designed for resumes and homework assignments.

-Content creation demands a tool that combines all those tasks—idea capture and annotation, media collection and organization, content management, episode planning and scriptwriting, and presentation.
-The whole damn enchilada in one wrap.
+Content creation demands a tool that combines it all—idea capture and annotation, media collection and organization, content management, planning and scriptwriting, and presentation.

-And it needs to be scrappy—something that can quickly capture ideas and content, a way to tag and sort everything for retrieval, a dead-easy assembly tool to pull it all together into a script, a way to shape it, and preview it, and remix it, and a hands-on display of the script for on-air reference.
+And it needs to be scrappy—something that can quickly save ideas and content, a way to tag and sort everything for retrieval, a dead-easy assembly tool to pull it all together into a script, a way to shape it, and preview it, and remix it, and a hands-on display of the script for on-air reference.

 A unified creator workspace.
 Is that too much to ask?